unfoldingWord-dev/Resource-Container/docs/linking.rst

 In those cases the link should resolve to the first available file in order of the sorting priority described in :ref:`structure-content-sort`.

 .. note:: Depending on the client application, several files may be combined together when displayed to the user.
-    For example: when linking to a book of the Bible it would make more sense to show at least the title and summary, if not the rest of the chapter, rather than just the title.
+    For example: when linking to a chapter in a book of the Bible it would make more sense to show at least the title and summary, if not the rest of the chapter, rather than just the title.

 Examples
 ^^^^^^^^